ThoughtWorksStudios/eb_deployer/README.md

 ### Destroying a stack
 So you are done with this application or environment, you can destroy it easily as well.

+    # destroy one environment
     $ eb_deployer -d -e <environment>

+    # alternatively, destroy all environments and the application along with it
+    $ eb_deployer -d --all

 and you are done!